Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Prediction for Trajectories in Riemannian Manifolds

 Let $b_1, \cdots, b_n$ be points in $U$.
-Application the de Casteljau algorithm, defines a polynomial $p(t;b)$ with control points $b_1, \cdots, b_n$.
+These define by the de Casteljau algorithm a polynomial $p(t;b)$ with control points $b_1, \cdots, b_n$.
 Here $b$ stands for $(b_1,\cdots, b_n)$ and $n-1$ is the degree of the polynomial $p(.;b)$.
-For a comprehensive introduction and some applications in data science, we refer to~\cite{nava2023hur} and the recent overview~\cite{haniknava2024dc}.
-Evaluation of the polynomials is, due to the use of the de Casteljau algorithm, computationally very efficient.
+In the following, we briefly describe the extension of the de Casteljau algorithm and B\' ezier curves to Riemannian manifolds, and for a comprehensive introduction and some applications in data science, refer to~\cite{nava2023hur,haniknava2024dc}.

+\textbf{Geometric Intuition.} In Euclidean spaces, Bézier curves are constructed through repeated linear interpolation between control points.
+The elegance of the de Casteljau algorithm lies in its purely geometric construction: to evaluate a Bézier curve at parameter $t$, we recursively interpolate between consecutive control points, with each level of recursion reducing the number of points by one until a single point remains.
+This geometric construction generalizes naturally to Riemannian manifolds by replacing linear interpolation with geodesic interpolation.